The Importance of a Culture Transformation

 As such, transforming a rooted culture is quite a challenge, but that’s not to say it’s impossible.
 Barrett’s definition tells us a fourth and very important thing about culture: it determines employees ”personality’’- this simply means it can be changed.
 After all, personality can be changed.

-Even then, transforming a culture is never easy, and since it’s such a powerful force, it has this rather universal trait: the more that a culture needs to change, the more it is likely to resist the change.
+Even then, transforming a company’s culture is never easy, and since it’s such a powerful force, it has a universal trait: the more that a culture needs to change, the more it is likely to resist the change.

 Cultural transformation starts with the personal transformation of leaders.
-Organisations do not transform.
+Organizations do not transform.
 People do.

 — Barrett Values Centre